Abhay26mip10087/password_generator/README.md

 # My Password Generator

-A simple command-line tool written in Python that generates secure, random passwords and rates their strength.
+A simple command-line tool written in Python that generates random passwords and rates their strength based on length.

 ## Features

-- Generates a random password using a cryptographically secure random source (`secrets` module)
+- Generates a random password using Python's built-in `random` module
-- Combines uppercase and lowercase letters, digits, and special symbols
+- Combines uppercase and lowercase letters with digits
-- Guarantees every password contains at least one letter, one digit, and one symbol
+- Guarantees every password contains at least one letter and one digit
 - Validates user input for password length
-- Rates the generated password as **Weak**, **Medium**, or **Strong** based on length and character variety
+- Rates the generated password as **Weak**, **Medium**, or **Strong** based on length

 ## Requirements